k242565-art/flyrank-ml-internship/docs/index.md

 ## Abstract

 This project investigates whether historical search-performance signals can be used to prioritize content refresh opportunities.
 Using the FlyRank ML Internship dataset, I analyzed content age, traffic trends, engagement metrics, and search-performance indicators to identify pages that may benefit from editorial review.
 A rule-based baseline was developed and compared against a machine-learning model.
 Validation included grouped evaluation, leakage checks, and error analysis.
 The resulting action playbook provides ranked recommendations intended for human decision-support.
+## FlyRank Content Refresh Case Study

+This project addresses the FlyRank content refresh prioritization problem.
+Large content libraries contain thousands of pages, making manual review difficult and resource-intensive.
+The goal of this study was to evaluate whether historical search-performance signals could be used to identify content that may benefit from editorial review.
+Rather than automating content decisions, the system was designed as a decision-support tool that helps prioritize human review efforts.
+This reflects the real-world content optimization challenges addressed within the FlyRank platform.

 ---